-- The reaction of NO2 on photosensitised organics (R11) has been found to occur much faster than the disproportionation 55 reaction (R9) (Stemmler et al., 2006).
+The reaction of NO2 on photosensitised organics (Reaction R11) has been found to occur much faster than the disproportionation reaction (Reaction R9) (Stemmler et al., 2006).
 HONO formation from humic acid-doped ice films under a flow of NO2 was found to scale with both the NO2 and humic acid concentration (Beine et al., 2008; Bartels-Rausch et al., 2010).
-During their measurement campaign in Alaska, Villena et al. (2011) found a correlation between their calculated HONO snow-source strength and $[NO_2] \times J(NO_2)$, but not $[NO_3^-] \times J(O(^1D))$, suggesting that conversion of NO2 on photosensitised organic surfaces in the snow is the likely source of HONO (R11). - 60 HONO amount fractions have been measured at both Arctic and Antarctic locations, as well as above mid-latitude snow covered areas.
+During their measurement campaign in Alaska, Villena et al. (2011) found a correlation between their calculated HONO snow-source strength and [NO2] × $J(NO_2)$, but not [NO3 $^-$] × $J(O(^1D))$, suggesting that conversion of NO2 on photosensitised organic surfaces in the snow is the likely source of HONO (Reaction R11).

+HONO amount fractions have been measured at both Arctic and Antarctic locations, and above mid-latitude snow covered areas.
 In Antarctica, HONO has been detected at inland and coastal locations, summarised in Fig. 1.
-Previous results from Halley Research Station, a coastal, ice-shelf location, gave average HONO amount fractions of 7 pmol mol-1 during the CHABLIS campaign in January - February 2005 (Bloss et al., 2010), but this was thought to be an overestimate due to chemical interferences in the wet-chemical HONO instrument used (Jones et al., 2011).
-On the Antarctic Plateau HONO

-- 65 amount fractions are higher.
-At the South Pole, up to 18 pmol mol-1 HONO was measured by laser induced fluorescence (LIF) (Liao et al., 2006) and at Dome Concordia (Dome C), more recent measurements using a LOng Path Absorption Photometer yielded HONO amount fractions of 28 pmol mol-1 in summer 2010/11 (Kerbrat et al., 2012) and 35 pmol mol-1 in 2011/12 (Legrand et al., 2014).
+Previous results from Halley Research Station, a coastal, ice-shelf location, gave average HONO amount fractions of 7 pmol mol-1 during the CHABLIS campaign in January-February 2005 (Bloss et al., 2010), but this was thought to be an overestimate due to chemical interferences in the wet-chemical HONO instrument used (Jones et al., 2011).
+On the Antarctic Plateau, HONO amount fractions are higher.
+At the South Pole, up to 18 pmol mol-1 HONO was measured by laserinduced fluorescence (LIF) (Liao et al., 2006), and at Dome Concordia (Dome C), more recent measurements using a long-path absorption photometer (LOPAP) yielded HONO amount fractions of 28 pmol mol-1 in austral summer 2010- 2011 (Kerbrat et al., 2012) and 35 pmol mol-1 in 2011-2012 (Legrand et al., 2014).
 A strong diurnal cycle of HONO was observed in both measurement periods, with enhancements in the morning and evening suggesting a photochemical source.
-In contrast, at Dumont D'Urville (DDU), a coastal site without snow - 70 cover, HONO amount fractions were much lower, with a mean of 3 pmol mol-1 and no diurnal variation.
-However, the arrival of inland Antarctic air masses at DDU coincided with higher HONO amount fractions supporting the existence of a HONO source in the continental snowpack (Kerbrat et al., 2012).
+In contrast, at Dumont D'Urville (DDU), a coastal site without snow cover, HONO amount fractions were much lower, with a mean of 3 pmol mol^{-1} and no diurnal variation.
+However, the arrival of inland Antarctic air masses at DDU coincided with higher HONO amount fractions, supporting the existence of a HONO source in the continental snowpack (Kerbrat et al., 2012).

 There have been significant issues with the overestimation of atmospheric HONO amount fractions by various measurement techniques due to interferences.
-Measurements made at the South Pole with mist chamber sampling followed by ion

-- 75 chromatography analysis (MC/IC) gave 6 times higher values than those made by LIF (Dibb et al., 2004; Liao et al., 2006).
-At Halley, the wet chemical method (scrubbing HONO into water, azo dye derivatisation, followed by optical detection) did not allow for interference removal and hence the HONO amount fractions were overestimated (Jones et al., 2011).
-In contrast, the two-channel concept of the LOng Path Absorption Photometer (LOPAP) used at Dome C and DDU is expected to correct for most interferences.
-In addition, the external sampling unit of this instrument minimises sampling artefacts, for example, those - in sampling lines typically used for other HONO instruments.
-However, the high HONO amount fractions observed at Dome C were partially explained with potential interference of peroxynitric acid (HNO_4).
-The interference of HNO_4 in the LOPAP instrument has not been systematically studied, and the documented HNO_4 interference of around 15 % may become an issue at lower temperatures due to its longer lifetime with respect to thermal decomposition (Legrand et al., 2014). - Further investigation is clearly needed to better understand HONO sources and sinks in the polar boundary layer, and the implications for the HO_x budget.
-This paper presents measurements of HONO amount fractions and flux densities made at Halley during austral summer 2021/22.
-A LOPAP instrument was used for this study to minimise interferences and sampling artefacts.
-The results are rationalised using knowledge of possible HONO sources, and the potential of HONO as an OH source to the boundary layer at Halley will be discussed.
+Measurements made at the South Pole with mist chamber sampling followed by ion chromatography analysis (MC/IC) gave 6 times higher values than those made by LIF (Dibb et al., 2004; Liao et al., 2006).
+At Halley, the wet-chemical method (scrubbing HONO into water, azo dye derivatisation, followed by optical detection) did not allow for interference removal, and hence, the HONO amount fractions were overestimated (Jones et al., 2011).
+In contrast, the two-channel concept of the longpath absorption photometer (LOPAP) used at Dome C and DDU is expected to correct for most interferences.
+In addition, the external sampling unit of this instrument minimises sampling artefacts, for example, those in sampling lines typically used for other HONO instruments.
+However, the high HONO amount fractions observed at Dome C were partially explained with potential interference of peroxynitric acid (HNO4).
+The interference of HNO4 in the LOPAP instrument has not been systematically studied, and the documented HNO4 interference of around 15 % may become an issue at lower temperatures due to its longer lifetime with respect to thermal decomposition (Legrand et al., 2014).